 The average laptop isn't really enough if your work involves lots of video, so if you need a machine that won't give up the ghost when faced with a stack of 4K footage, the HP ZBook Fury 17 G8 is the way to go.
 It's not the most exciting-looking laptop, granted, but this portable workstation looks extremely impressive in terms of power, especially when you start spending on more heavyweight specs.

-Big performance is going to cost you, of course, and you'll also find that this isn't one of the most portable laptops.
-It's big and heavy and you won't want to rely on it when you're not near an electrical socket, as the battery life isn't particularly long.
+Big performance is going to cost you, of course, and we found that this isn't one of the most portable laptops.
+It's big and heavy and we wouldn't want to rely on it when we're not near an electrical socket, as the battery life isn't particularly great.

 The HP Omen 17 is an absolute monster of a gaming laptop, and you know what that means: not only can it cope with all the latest games in maximum detail with as many frames per second as you need, it'll also be great for eating the most demanding design apps alive.